-- b) The building is structurally sound and capable of conversion without substantial rebuilding, as demonstrated by a suitably qualified structural engineer's report; - The building has already been converted to a high standard and is used for holiday accommodation.
-No structural survey would therefore be required; - c) The building is of sufficient size to accommodate the proposed use without the need for significant alterations, extensions or other new buildings; - The building provides spacious living accommodation and there is no proposal to extend it, or provide additional buildings, as part of this application; - d) The proposal is of high quality design which retains existing features which contribute significantly to the character of the building or its setting. - As noted, the building is a Grade II Listed former church which has been sensitively converted and which retains the features of interest; - e) The proposed use does not lead to changes in the building's curtilage or the creation of any new vehicular access or parking area that would unacceptably affect the character and appearance of the building or the surrounding landscape; - No external works are proposed as part of this enquiry either to the building itself or within the wider curtilage.
-Whilst the residential curtilage is relatively small for the size of property, this would not be a reason to refuse planning permission; - f) The requirements of Policy DM14 are also met; - Policy DM14 relates to historic landscape assets and built heritage and the need to ensure that these features are conserved and enhanced.
+- b) The building is structurally sound and capable of conversion without substantial rebuilding, as demonstrated by a suitably qualified structural engineer's report; - The building has already been converted and extended to a high standard to allow use as holiday accommodation.
+No structural survey would therefore be required; - c) The building is of sufficient size to accommodate the proposed use without the need for significant alterations, extensions or other new buildings; - The building was extended as part of planning approval 17NP0061 under which the building was converted to holiday accommodation.
+There is no proposal to extend the building, or provide additional buildings, as part of this application; - d) The proposal is of high quality design which retains existing features which contribute significantly to the character of the building or its setting. - The building, while having no formal listing, is a traditional stone and slate building which makes a positive contribution to the hamlet of Greystead and the wider setting of this part of the National Park: - e) The proposed use does not lead to changes in the building's curtilage or the creation of any new vehicular access or parking area that would unacceptably affect the character and appearance of the building or the surrounding landscape; - No external works are proposed as part of this enquiry either to the building itself or within the wider curtilage; - f) The requirements of Policy DM14 are also met; - Policy DM14 relates to historic landscape assets and built heritage and the need to ensure that these features are conserved and enhanced.
 As the proposals would result in no physical changes to the building or surrounding landscape, it is considered that the requirements of Policy DM14 would be met.